Sainte-Laguë method: Description

 Whichever party has the highest quotient gets the next seat allocated, and their quotient is recalculated.
 The process is repeated until all seats have been allocated.

-The Webster/Sainte-Laguë method does not ensure that a party receiving more than half the votes will win at least half the seats; nor does its modified form.
+The Webster/Sainte-Laguë method does not ensure that a party receiving more than half the votes will win at least half the seats, which can happen when a party with just over half the vote gets "rounded down" to under half the seats.
+It also does not ensure that a party with a minority of the vote will not win a majority of the seats, for roughly the same reason.

 Often there is an electoral threshold; that is, in order to be allocated seats, a minimum percentage of votes must be gained.

 Example

 In this example, 230,000 voters decide the disposition of 8 seats among 4 parties.
-Since 8 seats are to be allocated, each party's total votes are divided by 1, then by 3, and 5 (and then, if necessary, by 7, 9, 11, 13, and so on by using the formula above) every time the number of votes is the biggest for the current round of calculation.
+Since 8 seats are to be allocated, each party's total votes are divided by 0.5, then by 1.5, and 2.5 (and then, if necessary, by 3.5, 4.5, 5.5, 6.5, and so on by using the formula above) every time the number of votes is the biggest for the current round of calculation.

 For comparison, the "True proportion" column shows the exact fractional numbers of seats due, calculated in proportion to the number of votes received.
 (For example, 100,000/230,000 × 8 = 3.48.)

-The 8 highest entries (in the current round of calculation) are marked by asterisk: from 100,000 down to 16,000; for each, the corresponding party gets a seat.
+The 8 highest entries (in the current round of calculation) are marked by asterisk: from 200,000 down to 40,000; for each, the corresponding party gets a seat.

-The below chart is an easy way to perform the calculation:
+The below chart shows an easy way to perform the calculation: